The Department of Labor benefits from the substantial contributions of employees who are fluent in languages other than English.

 In most circumstances, employees' communications in languages other than English should not be limited to only those official functions for which they were hired.
 Employees' right to speak in languages other than English may only be curtailed in certain narrowly-defined situations.

 EEOC Regulation 29 C.F.R. § 1606.7(a) provides that a rule requiring employees to speak only English at all times in the workplace is a burdensome term and condition of employment.
-Such a rule is presumed to violate Title VII.
+Such a rule is presumed to violate Title VII of the Civil Rights Act of 1964.
 Therefore, a speak-English-only rule that applies to casual conversations between employees on break or not performing a job duty would be unlawful.

-A workplace English-only rule that is applied only at certain times may be adopted only under very limited circumstances that are justified by business necessity.
-29 C.F.R. § 1606.7(b) Such a rule must be narrowly tailored to address the business necessity.
+A workplace English-only rule that is applied only at certain times may be adopted under very limited circumstances that are justified by business necessity, as stated in 29 C.F.R. § 1606.7(b).
+Such a rule must be narrowly tailored to address the business necessity.
 Situations in which business necessity would justify an English-only rule include:

 - For communications with customers, coworkers, or supervisors who only speak English